mulagapa/fibonacci-project/README.md

     2. We are also using a cache dictionary system in this application.
 Where we are storing the 5 most recently used values in the flask application.
     3.The application also contains the docker files which will support the appication to be run on any cloud service such as aws or gcp easily.
     4. The front end part of the applications is stored on the templates folder.
+    5. The application also sotre the values of the last 2 number of n for example if the value of n is 5, it will store the value for both 3 and 4, while
+       calculating for 5.
+This is a way of dynamic optimsation generallly followed while calculating fibonacci.
+In this case since we are already calculating the value of 3 and 4 it is better to store the values so that if a user asks them they can be provided.

 **Improvements**
     1. In this application i was using basic dictionary as my cache but it can also be used with redis (key values pair )or mysqlite (relational) to improve the time